Updated December 22, 2020.

 - Papa John’s will debit your bank account for Marketing Fund Contributions due Papa John’s Marketing Fund, Inc.

-12. Papa Card Transaction and IVR Fees: maximum – 2% of Papa Card redemption transactions, unless Papa John’s approves a bigger rate
+12. Papa Card Transaction and IVR Fees: maximum – 2% of Papa Card redemption transactions, unless Papa John’s approves a higher rate

 - Due Date: Monthly.

 - Papa John’s will charge your bank account for Papa Card redemption transaction fees.

 13. Cooperative Contributions: minimum – 2% of Net Sales.
 Franchisees can opt to take the Cooperative contribution rate down to make the total Marketing Fund contribution rate 7% of Net Sales.
 This can be done with majority vote of restaurants in the Cooperative or by agreement.
 Co-op members may opt to pay the higher amount, so current highest contribution rate may well exceed 2.5%.
 Non-Traditional Restaurants pay 25% of the co-op’s contribution rate for standard restaurants.

 - Due Date: As designated by cooperative.